 Most of the town beaches in Tenerife have lifeguards, who are there to protect you in case anything happens.
 Always listen to the lifeguards, because they know the ocean well and they know where currents are strong.

-Significance of flags on the beaches in the Canary Islands:
+Significance of flags Canary Islands beaches:

-- Green flag: Swimming allowed
+Green flag: Swimming allowed

-- Yellow flag: Swimming allowed, but with extreme caution
+Yellow flag: Swimming allowed, but with extreme caution

-- Red flag: Swimming forbidden
+Red flag: Swimming is forbidden

 Advice for swimming in Tenerife and the other Canary Islands:

-- Wear water shoes - this way you are protected from stepping on jellyfish or hurting yourself by stepping on sharp stones
+Wear water shoes - this way you are protected from stepping on jellyfish or hurting yourself by stepping on sharp stones

-- Wear a UV protective T-shirt - especially if your skin is fair
+Wear a UV protective T-shirt - especially if your skin is fair

-- Use lots of sun lotion with high UV protection
+Use lots of sun lotion with high UV protection

-- If it's your first time swimming in the Atlantic Ocean or you are not a confident swimmer, choose a beach with a lifeguard and stay close to the shore
+If it's your first time swimming in the Atlantic Ocean or you are not a confident swimmer, choose a beach with a lifeguard and stay close to the shore

-- Most beaches in the south of Tenerife are protected by break waters, which don't allow big waves to come close to the shoreline.
+Most beaches in the south of Tenerife are protected by breakwaters, which don't allow big waves to come close to the shoreline.
 This is also the case for the major resorts on the other Canary Islands

-- Best beaches for children in Tenerife are in Los Cristianos: Playa de los Cristianos, Las Vistas and even Puerto Colon - this a personal opinion, not the universal truth.
+The best beaches for children in Tenerife are in Los Cristianos: Playa de los Cristianos, Las Vistas and even Puerto Colon - this a personal opinion, not the universal truth.
 Read more in our guide of where to stay in Tenerife if you're coming for a family holiday.

 Take care while going into the natural rock pools in Tenerife like the ones in Garachico or Los Gigantes - unfortunately, there have been several accidents with people dragged into the sea by big waves, so always take great caution and don't go in when the sea is rough